Western Bulldogs: AFL Women's team

 The club's first players were marquee signings Katie Brennan and Ellie Blackburn.
 They were joined in August by priority player Emma Kearney who had previously worked in an off-field role at the club.
 In October, the club completed its inaugural playing list by adding 22 other senior listed and two rookie players in the league's draft and signing period.
 Former Monash Blues (VAFA) coach Paul Groves was named as the team's first head coach and football manager in August 2016.
 The following month, the club signed three-year sponsorship agreements with Priceline, Bob Jane T-Marts and Pancake Parlour.

 The team's training base and administrative headquarters are located alongside the men's team at the Whitten Oval, and as part of the initial application, it plans to play home games at Whitten Oval, Eureka Stadium and Docklands Stadium.
 The club has also fielded a team in the second-tier VFL Women's league since 2016, the league's inaugural year.

+In 2018, the Western Bulldogs and Carlton women's teams held the first Pride game in the AFLW, to celebrate gender diversity, promote inclusion for LGBTIQA+ players, and to help stamp out homophobia.
+After being joined by other clubs, in 2020, the first full AFLW Pride Round was held in 2021, supported by all 18 clubs in the league.